- What are your three most substantial accomplishments and why do you view them as such? (600-word limit)

 I think it is possible to actually use any of the questions, with the possible exception of the "Mistake" question, to explain why you are applying to HBS and what your career vision is.
 In my analysis of each question, I have indicated how I think the connection could be made.
 Clearly each applicant will have to figure out what works best for them.

 JUST BECAUSE THEY DON'T ASK DOES NOT MEAN YOU SHOULD NOT KNOW: LEARN ABOUT HBS!

 I think this is an obvious point, but I will make it anyway: I suggest you take a look at my posts on school selection as they will help you to analyze why HBS is right or wrong for you.
 I think actually it is not right for everybody, so look at HBS closely to see if it right for you.
+Your age is certainly a consideration.
 In addition to what it is stated in this post, I suggest you review the entire series of posts even for questions you are not planning to write on because I have provided links to various things about HBS.

 CASE STUDY AT HARVARD BUSINESS SCHOOL

 While Harvard Business School is most known for its use of the case method (80%), other top programs use it typically 30%-50% of the time with the remainder consisting of lecture, experiential learning, simulations, and other methods.
 By the way, if you want to know what HBS students read in addition to case studies, see http://www.computersexy.com/blog/2008/02/03/hbs/what-do-hbs-students-read/.